kubernetes/ingress-nginx/docs/examples/static-ip/README.md

-then, update the ingress controller so it adopts the static IP of the Service by passing the `--publish-service` flag (the example yaml used in the next step already has it set to "nginx-ingress-lb").
+then, update the ingress controller so it adopts the static IP of the Service by passing the `--publish-service` flag (the example yaml used in the next step already has it set to "nginx-ingress-lb" you should see this line
+- --publish-service=$(POD_NAMESPACE)/nginx-ingress-lb in ingress-controller definition).

 ```console
 $ kubectl create -f nginx-ingress-controller.yaml